lijun99/isce2-install/README.md

        conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp

-(**This step is only needed if you don't have access to a system installed compilers.**) You will also need C/C++/Fortran compilers.
-You may use the system provided GNU compilers, or use the ones that come with conda,
+Compilers.
+GNU compilers coming with the system are recommended; GCC 4.8 - 13 are supported. **ONly if you don't have access to a system installed compiler,**) you may use conda gnu compilers,

        conda install gcc_linux-64 gxx_linux-64 gfortran_linux-64

 To use GPU-accelerated modules, you will need a CUDA compiler, which is usually located at `/usr/local/cuda` or can be loaded by `module load cuda`.
-CUDA 12 now supports most versions of GNU compilers, see [CUDA Documentaion](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#host-compiler-support-policy) for more details.
-Therefore, the system-provided GNU compilers are preferred over the conda-installed ones.
-However, CUDA 12 has dropped support for devices < sm_50, such as K40.
-Please revert to CUDA 11 for these devices.
+Note that CUDA compiler (``nvcc``) may have restrictions on host compilers, see [CUDA Documentaion](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#host-compiler-support-policy) for more details.
+Note also that CUDA 12 has dropped support for devices < sm_50, such as K40.
+Please use CUDA 11 for these old devices.

 3. Download the source package